 Implement Robust Fraud Detection Systems

-Leveraging advanced data analytics and AI technologies can help identify patterns indicative of fraud, enabling quicker and more accurate detection.
-Machine Learning algorithms, in particular, are proving effective as they can continuously evolve and adapt to new fraud patterns, enhancing the effectiveness of fraud detection systems.
+Leveraging advanced data analytics and AI technologies can help identify patterns indicative of fraud.
+This allows compliance teams to detect these issues quicker and more accurately.
+Machine learning algorithms are proving effective as they continuously evolve and adapt to new fraud patterns, enhancing the effectiveness of fraud detection systems.

 Strengthen Internal Controls and Compliance Measures